 Don’t worry.
 Cleanup Starter Kits are available to all volunteer teams during Cleaning the Capital.
 Register your cleanup project and request your kit!
 You will also need to select the location where you will pick up your kit.
 There are 15 convenient Ottawa locations to choose from!

 Litter Pickup Starter Kits include: Gloves, garbage bags, leaf-and-yard waste bags, project tips and important safety information.

 Graffiti Removal Starter Kits include: Graffiti removal wipes (effective on smooth surfaces only), masks, gloves and safety tips.

 Cleanup starter kits are designed to get you started on your project and our generous sponsors donate the supplies.
 While we cannot provide unlimited supplies to volunteers, we will do our very best to ensure that you have enough supplies to complete your project.
 Cleanup starter kits are individually packed for each project team based on the number of volunteers you have registered.
-Upon request and while quantities last, we will include some Cleaning the Capital magnets and Don’t be a Litterbug stickers in your kit as a thank you to you and your team.
+Upon request and while quantities last, we will include some stickers and bookmarks in your kit as a thank you to you and your team.

 Need additional tools or supplies?
 Contact us!
 We may be able to further support your cleanup by loaning you safety vests, goggles, shovels, rakes and/or litter pickers.